tomhel/Chip-86/README.md

 Chip-8 has a stack with a maxdepth of 16 to store return addresses.
 In this implementation the stack is represented by an array and code will be generated to push and pop to this array on Chip-8 Call and Return instructions.

-Chip-8 applications has alot of conditional instructions like:
+Chip-8 has conditional instructions like:

 ```
 IF something THEN skip next instruction